 - Ashfaqulla Khan

 Born in Shahjahan, Uttar Pradesh on 22 October 1900, Ashfaqulla Khan was the youngest of 6 siblings.
 He was spoiled as a child but as he was growing up, he felt the need to contribute his efforts and himself to his country hence he became a part of the resistance movement which was now going on everywhere across the country.
 He soon joined the Hindustan Republican Association which was formed by Bismil, Chandra Shekhar, and Bhagat Singh.
-He was an important part of all the conspiracies which took part within the HRA.
+He was an important part of all the conspiracies which took part within the HRA and was the important freedom fighters those causing trouble to the British army.
 Ultimately, he was sentenced to death with his fellow rebellions on 19 December 1927.

 All the activists and freedom fighters from the aforementioned lists had a choice to lead a normal life by adopting ‘ignorance is bliss’ but they did NOT.
 They chose to rebel and fight which is something to be grateful about every single day of our existence.
 Who knows if it weren’t for them we would still be living the life of slavery?
 Hence, this Independence day, let us all come together and pay our tribute to these great lives by swearing to not be truthful to the citizens of our country and to help who all we can.